One Month in Vinhomes Smart City, Hanoi, Vietnam

 The Smart City Complex in Hanoi

-So first off, the Vinhomes Smart City complex is basically a whole bunch of high-rise apartment buildings with built-in shops, surrounding a courtyard filled with various sports areas, parks for children, and paths for walking - which is certainly a rare site in Vietnam and absolutely a plus!
+So first off, Vinhomes Smart City is basically a whole bunch of high-rise apartment buildings with built-in shops, surrounding a central courtyard that’s filled with various sports areas, parks for children, and paths for walking - certainly a rare site in Vietnam and absolutely a big plus!

 At the time of me writing this, parts of it are still under construction, with some unfinished/vacant commercial spots and lobby areas, but the one we’re in appears to be mostly complete.